Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020

 It's time to let yourself slide into the water.
 All you have to do is swim and open your eyes wide...

-As I had experienced in 2014 in Mexico, snorkeling with whale sharks is sport... 😅 Nothing like bottle diving.
+As I had experienced in 2014 in Mexico, snorkeling with whale sharks is sport... 😅 Nothing like scuba diving.
 It's much less comfortable and much more exhausting.
-You are tossed around by the swell on the surface and you have to palm hard to keep up with the beast that swims nearby, a few meters deep.
+You are tossed around by the swell on the surface and you have to fin hard to keep up with the beast that swims nearby, a few meters deep.

-He moves forward peacefully, with a slow lateral movement of his caudal fin, his mouth open, gobbling up as much plankton as he can.
-Despite its apparent slowness, it goes fast.
-It is useless to swim frantically to try to catch it.
-It is better to wait for him or one of his fellow creatures to pass by again.
-There are some of them that day, swimming in one direction and then in the other, in a loop, close to the coast.
-It is enough to wait while watching the cries and signs of the guides in their bancas.
+The big guy moves forward peacefully, with a slow lateral movement of its tail fin, its mouth open, swallowing all it can of plankton.
+Despite its apparent slowness, it is moving fast.
+There is no point in swimming frantically to try to keep up with it.
+It's better to wait for it or one of its fellow creatures to come back.
+There are a few of them that day, swimming back and forth, in a loop, close to the coast.
+All you have to do is wait, watching for the cries and signs of the guides in their bancas.

 Beauty and power